EyeTheia: A Lightweight and Accessible Eye-Tracking Toolbox: Results

 \paragraph{Screen-side agreement.} Screen-side agreement is computed by discretizing horizontal gaze positions relative to the screen center: samples with $x < W/2$ are assigned to the left side, and samples with $x \geq W/2$ to the right.
 This metric is evaluated exclusively during stimulus presentation intervals.
 Across all participants and trials, EyeTheia agrees with SeeSo on the predicted screen side during 75.1\% of valid samples.
 This level of agreement indicates that EyeTheia reliably captures coarse left/right attentional shifts required by the Dot-Probe paradigm, despite increased sensitivity to short-lived fluctuations around stimulus onset.

 \paragraph{ROI-based spatial consistency.} We further evaluate spatial behavior using a region-of-interest (ROI) criterion centered on the displayed stimulus.
 Figure~\ref{fig:roi_accuracy} reports accuracy under strict ROIs and relaxed ROIs expanded by 5\% and 10\%.
 While SeeSo achieves slightly higher accuracy under the strict ROI (35.5\% vs.\ 32.6\%), performance converges as the ROI is relaxed, with EyeTheia reaching comparable or slightly higher accuracy under the 10\% margin (42.5\% vs.\ 40.4\%).
-This trend suggests that EyeTheia reliably identifies the correct stimulus side, with reduced fine-grained spatial precision attributable to short-term prediction noise.
+This trend suggests that EyeTheia reliably captures coarse left--right attentional allocation, with reduced fine-grained spatial precision attributable to short-term prediction noise.

 \paragraph{Temporal behavior and stability.} Temporal analysis shows that EyeTheia follows the same left--right alternation patterns as SeeSo across trials, with occasional short-lived divergences near transitions between fixation and stimulus presentation (Figure~\ref{fig:timeline_comparison}).
 Quantitatively, EyeTheia exhibits higher inter-frame jitter than SeeSo (69.4 vs. 26.2 pixels), reflecting increased frame-to-frame variability in the absence of explicit temporal smoothing.